 When I started my practice, I was an internationally based traveling attorney.
 I relied on several tools to organize my practice and make it nimble.
 Now my practice is in the United States, but I still incorporate everything I learned as a traveling attorney.

 These days, technology can do a variety of things to improve the quality of your life and your law practice.
-Here are the six tech tools I use and consider to be must-haves for any modern law firm.
+Here are the six tech tools and legal apps I use and consider to be must-haves for any modern law firm.

 1. Calendly for Automatic Scheduling

-A calendar tool is the simplest yet most essential tool in my daily practice.
+A calendar tool is the simplest yet most essential legal app in my daily practice.
 I use Calendly, which saves me from wasting time on the usual back-and-forth of scheduling meetings.
 I simply provide my Calendly link, which displays my available times using my client’s time zone.

 My Calendly syncs with my work and personal calendars so that it blocks out any time that I am not available — whether it is a business meeting or my children’s gymnastics practice.
 I can set the times that I am open to accept appointments every day.